 top of page

-Wilderness Therapy Interventions &
+Wilderness Therapy Interventions & Nature-Connected Life Coaching

 Rewilding Your Inner World for Lasting Psychological Wellbeing

-Earthen Roots supports women who feel disconnected, overwhelmed or unsure of who they are through evidence-informed Wilderness Therapy Interventions and nature-based life coaching.
+Earthen Roots supports people who feel disconnected, overwhelmed or unsure of who they are through evidence-informed Wilderness Therapy Interventions and nature-based life coaching.
 By working with modalities such as outdoor experiential work, mindfulness, journaling and grounding practices, we create space for your thinking to clear and your inner voice to strengthen.

 This approach blends modern therapeutic methods with the older ways of living that kept us connected to the land, its cycles and its wisdom.
 When you reconnect with these rhythms, your psychological wellbeing naturally improves, rebuilding steadiness, identity and deep self-trust in a way that feels real, natural and human.